Foundations for Democracy - February 2018 - Philadelphia, PA

 Presentation Title: Interactive Teaching Strategies for a First-Year Class Focused on Race & Identity

 Description: Session facilitators will introduce American University's new mandatory general education course, the American University Experience II (AUx2), that creates a platform for small-group discussion and learning about race and social identity.
 The course was created by the university to respond to a demographically changing student body and to help entering students begin a discussion across social identity lines.
-AUx2 sections are taught by a faculty or staff instructor and supported by an upper-class student peer leader.
+AUx2 sections are taught by a faculty or staff instructor and supported by an upper-class student peer facilitator.
 Teaching strategies that address the common touchstones of cross-cultural exploration and civil debate related to bias, privilege, structural discrimination, and allyship in past and present society will be introduced.
 Participants will learn how students are taught about historical and sociological events and concepts focused on race, gender, sexual expression, class, religion, disability, and other identities.
 They will identify new techniques for teaching first-year students about diversity, bias, and privilege and assess how these teaching activities and discussions can be reimagined for an alternative general education instructional model or cohort experience.

 2018 Annual Conference - February 2018 - San Antonio, TX

 Presentation Title: AUx: Development and Impact of a Unique First-Year Experience Course